-Please register for this course between Monday, August 31, and Friday, October 09, via the registration lists posted outside RH39/231.
-Basismodul 1.4: Professional Skills Prue Goredema, MBS Ü: Information Technology (271431-121-122) B_AA_1, B_EE_1, M_Ge_3 Tuesday, 7:30-9:00 (Group A), 3/B101 First meeting: 13.10.2015 Tuesday, 9:15-10:45 (Group B), 3/B101 First meeting: 13.10.2015 Content:
+Please register for this course between Thursday, September 01, and Tuesday, October 04, via the registration lists posted outside RH39/231.
+Basismodul 1.4: Professional Skills Prue Goredema, MBS Ü: Information Technology (271431-121-122) B AA 1, B EE 1, M Ge 1, M Ge 3 Tuesday, 7:30-9:00 (Group A), 1/375 First meeting: 11.10.2016 Tuesday, 9:15-10:45 (Group B), 1/375 First meeting: 11.10.2016 Content:

-This course serves as an introduction to the academic endeavour in that students learn about the value of scholarly and peer-reviewed works, the standards and practices of various research communities and how to access suitable resources using electronic databases.
-Objectives By the end of the course, students should be able to: - find resources using the TU Chemnitz catalogue - find resources using EBSCOhost - evaluate the content and quality of various text types - produce texts that adhere to various academic citation styles - understand the place of induction, deduction and the scientific method Requirements for credits:
+This course serves as an introduction to the academic endeavour in that students learn about the place of scholarly and peer-reviewed works and of the standards and practices of various research communities.
+Through compulsory weekly tasks, students will also learn how to access resources using electronic databases; how to evaluate materials for relevance, reliability and rhetorical appeal and how to prepare a range of text types that adhere to academic standards.
+Objectives By the end of the course, students should be able to: - find resources using the TU Chemnitz catalogue and EBSCOhost - evaluate the content and quality of various texts - produce an assortment of essays prepared in a variety of academic citation styles Type of exam: